saleel/blog/content/blog/email-wallet/index.md

 - Information needed to be disclosed can be added as public input of the circuit.
 - [**ZK-Regex**](https://github.com/zkemail/zk-regex/) is used to **extract and prove specific information** from email content using regular expressions.
 - In short, you can prove you have an email "sent from an email address", "contains a particular subject", or "have a specific word in the body".
-- **Smart contracts can verify the proof on-chain** by validating that the DKIM public key used in the circuit is the same as the one stored in the on-chain [DKIM Registry](https://github.com/zkemail/zk-email-verify/blob/43927dfcd954caba58e02e06ec96c78c386e8598/packages/contracts/DKIMRegistry.sol) for the domain.
+- **Smart contracts can verify the proof on-chain** by validating that the DKIM public key used when generating the proof is the same as the one stored in the on-chain [DKIM Registry](https://github.com/zkemail/zk-email-verify/blob/43927dfcd954caba58e02e06ec96c78c386e8598/packages/contracts/DKIMRegistry.sol) for the domain.

 ### Email Wallet